 Sure.
 Opaque labels are great, we love them, we print millions of them, but there is something special about the latest trends in drink packaging leaning towards clear.

 With more and more companies focused on the craft mindset of high-quality, local, and sustainable, it's no surprise that passion translates to more advanced labels.

-In this post we're going to show you how to choose the right clear label by talking all about a) the 3 benefits of clear labels and b) the technology of clear labels, gloss and matte
+In this post we're going to show you how to choose the right clear label by talking about a) 3 benefits of clear labels and b) technology of clear labels - gloss and matte

-Whatever road you choose, gloss or matte, this article is about the overall advantages of clear labels, and the "no-label look".
+Whatever road you choose, gloss or matte, it's important to understand the advantages of clear labels and the "no-label look".

 What are the 3 benefits of clear labels?

 1. Beauty | Aesthetics

 3. Confidence | Perception

 Beauty | Aesthetics